caharper/smart-tfrecord-writer/README.md

 ## Gotchas

 Right now, `tf.data.Dataset` objects are not supported.
-A few assumptions in our codebase (knowing the length of the dataset for splitting into shards and writing individual shards instead of looping over a single object.
-The second is problematic for a `tf.data.Dataset` because it is not guaranteed to be deterministic so we would need to have a separate handler for `tf.data.Dataset` objects.)
+A few assumptions in our codebase (knowing the length of the dataset for splitting into shards and writing individual shards instead of looping over a single object) cause this limitation.
+The second is problematic for a `tf.data.Dataset` because it is not guaranteed to be deterministic so we would need to have a separate handler for `tf.data.Dataset` objects.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).

 ## Contact